zetta-academy/exp-curso-python-saude/data/data_dictionary.md

 # README
 Data from this repository belong to Zetta Health Analytics.

-# WHAT IS THIS ABOUT?

 You find one dataset in the data folder:

-* _'sample__data.csv'_ comprises a claims data of 959 workers from a health company in Brazil.
+* _'sample__data.csv'_ comprises a claims data of a sample of 300 workers from a health company in Brazil.
 Claims data cover a 12-month before and 6-month after a self-reported health assessment risk.

 # DATASET